pityka/lamp/README.md

 `sbt test`

 Cuda tests are run separately with `sbt cuda:test`.
 See `test_cuda.sh` in the source tree about how to run this in a remote docker context.
+Some additional tests are run from `test_slow.sh`.

 ## Running the cifar-100 example